liqy09/DTBind/README.md

     Command list：
     --querypath   The path of query structure
     --filename    The file name of the query structure（we need user to upload its pdb(1ddl_A.pdb) and pssm and hmm file of each chain(1ddl_A.pssm and 1ddl_A.hmm)）

+### 3.2 Predict drug-target binding sites from a protein structure(experimental structure) based on trained deep models
+We have packaged data extraction: XXX.py, model training: XXX.py, DTBind model: XXX.py, the validation module: metrices.py, and the prediction code: test.py.
+First, install the environment as described above, and after that, use the code from the prediction command 'prediction code.log' file in the folder:

+    cd ../DTBind-main
+    python test.py --querypath ../DTBind-main/example

+    Command list：
+    --querypath   The path of query structure
+    --filename    The file name of the query structure（we need user to upload its pdb(1ddl_A.pdb) and pssm and hmm file of each chain(1ddl_A.pssm and 1ddl_A.hmm)）

+### 3.1 Predict drug-target binding affinity from a complex structure based on trained deep models
+We have packaged data extraction: XXX.py, model training: XXX.py, DTBind model: XXX.py, the validation module: metrices.py, and the prediction code: test.py.
+First, install the environment as described above, and after that, use the code from the prediction command 'prediction code.log' file in the folder:

+    cd ../DTBind-main
+    python test.py --querypath ../DTBind-main/example

+    Command list：
+    --querypath   The path of query structure
+    --filename    The file name of the query structure（we need user to upload its pdb(1ddl_A.pdb) and pssm and hmm file of each chain(1ddl_A.pssm and 1ddl_A.hmm)）

 ### 3.2  Train a new deep model from scratch

 #### 3.2.1 Download the datasets used in DTBind.